juntjtang18/langgo_strap4/docs/review-tier-process.md

 - New `word_definition` create events are queued and the handler updates `user-point`.
 - New `user_article` create events are queued and the handler updates `user-point`.
 - The current tier is derived from `correct_streak` and the `review-tire` rules, then stored on `flashcard.review_tire`.
+- New user registration bootstraps one `flashcard-stat` row per review tier.

 ## Current Architecture